 From APHA's Public Health Newswire: Protecting Children's Health

 Recent environmental public health crises have raised concerns about environmental public health systems and how people can access essential environmental health services.
 With support from the W.K.
-Kellogg Foundation, the project Protecting the Health of Children: A National Review of Environmental Health Services provides a snapshot of how accessible children's environmental health information and services are across the country.
+Kellogg Foundation, the project Protecting the Health of Children: A National Snapshot of Environmental Health Services provides a snapshot of how accessible children's environmental health information and services are across the country.

 As part of the project, APHA identified 210 environmental health services that should be provided to children across the country.
 APHA collected feedback from subject matter experts and measured the accessibility of the environmental health services of 48 state health departments.